Securing access to SQL Server from Linux with Kerberos

 If your client application is 64-bit, you need to use a 64-bit GSS-API library and Kerberos runtime (and a 64-bit SQL Server ODBC driver).
 Otherwise, you need a 32-bit GSS-API library and Kerberos runtime, even if your operating system is 64-bit.

-The Kerberos GSS-API Library
+The Kerberos GSS-API library

 The SQL Server ODBC driver uses libgssapi_krb5.so, the Kerberos GSS-API library, to request service tickets for accessing SQL Server instances.
 If the SQL Server ODBC driver is unable to open this library, the connection will fail with the error: